DecentraSol/linkedin-projects-exporter/README.md

 # linkedin-projects-exporter

-This is a NodeJS project which is connecting to the LinkedInAPI, generates an AccessCode and with this an AccessToken.
+This is a NodeJS project which is connecting to the LinkedIn-API.
+It generates an AccessCode and with this another AccessToken.

 It is possible to retrieve the personal information such as my name.
-Obviously this is not much and I found out it is necessary to became LinkedIn Partner to get more information from the API.
+Obviously this is not much and I found out it is necessary to becoe LinkedIn Partner to get more information from the API.

-You maybe read this blog and try and let me know if that still works - https://www.jcchouinard.com/linkedin-api/
+You maybe read this blog and try and let me know if that might work in a better way - https://www.jcchouinard.com/linkedin-api/

 - clone repo
 - npm i